 In this overview and evaluation paper, we seek to draw together the various approaches (both theoretical and applied) that have been proposed for this core problem, and place them in a common framework.
 We show that protocols can be understood as combining four ``layers'': (1) A basic ``frequency oracle'' that allows frequencies to be estimated over a moderate sized discrete set of possibilities; (2) A ``sketch'' that can reduce the domain size of possibilities; (3) A ``heavy hitters'' method that can find frequent items within a large domain; (4) Post-processing techniques that enforce some constraints on the results to improve accuracy.
 Existing protocols can then be expressed by specifying a particular choice of algorithm for each of the four layers.

-Having described the choices in the four layers, we go on to perform a sequence of experiments that demonstrate the different behaviors of different choices of each component, in terms of their accuracy and scalability (speed) as a function of privacy level, domain size, and other parameter settings.
+Having described the choices in the four layers, we perform experiments that demonstrate the different behaviors of choices for each component, in terms of their accuracy and scalability (speed) as a function of privacy level, domain size, and other parameters.
 This leads us to recommend particular combinations for this task, and to deprecate others.
 Although not our main objective, we suggest some alternative choices that have not previously been considered (based on sampling hash functions), and show that these equal best-in-class performance.
 Meanwhile, we show that the first approaches that were introduced for these problems and popularized them are dominated by more advanced techniques that came afterwards.

 \paragraph{Outline.} We proceed as follows: Section~\ref{sec:prelims} introduces the problem definitions and key technical concepts.
 We describe the four layers of a private heavy hitters protocol in turn: first we summarize the ``frequency oracles'' which are the basis of all solutions in Section~\ref{sec:fo}.
 The other three layers of a scheme are domain size reduction (Section~\ref{sec:domain}), heavy hitter search (Section~\ref{sec:hh}), and post-processing (Section~\ref{sec:post}).
 We structure our experimental study into two parts: calibration and study of the basic frequency estimation task (Section~\ref{sec:freqexpts}), and comparative evaluation on the heavy hitters task (Section~\ref{sec:hhexpts}).
 We summarize our findings in Section~\ref{sec:concs}.